nann-cheng/nann-cheng.github.io/content/authors/admin/_index.md

 ## About Me

 I am a researcher in the field of multi-party secure computation, with a focus on reducing communication complexity of MPC protocols for either general or specific compuation problems.
-My research goal is to promote the adpation of MPC-based PETs (privacy-enhancing technologies) into real-world industries.
+My research goal is to promote the adaption of MPC-based PETs (privacy-enhancing technologies) into real-world industries.